johnnovak/RML-Amiga/docs/docs/manual/crt-emulation.md

 with 4.0x scaling so it almost completely fills the screen; it's just more immersive for me that way.
 So by all means, feel free to to adjust the image size depending on your display size, viewing distance, and personal preference.
-You also might want to use different scaling factors for different games.
-The [Customising your setup](customising-your-setup.md) shows you how to do that.
+You might also want to use different scaling factors for different games.
+The [Customising your setup](customising-your-setup.md) section shows you how to do that.

-However, be aware that as you start deviating from the "canonical" 14" CRT image size (3.0x scaling factor), you will start seeing the "pixels", and the beneficial blur of the CRT shaders will also be enlarged, resulting in a subjectively blurrier looking image.
-You can offset this by using the "sharp" variants of the shaders which reduce the blurriness substantially, but as they take away some of the smoothing effects, the pixels will start looking blockier.
-Moreover, the scanlines are more apparent at higher scaling factors, especially with the NTSC shader.
-You might want to force the PAL shader that has more "densely packed" scanlines even in NTSC games to mitigate this.
+Be aware, however, that as you start deviating from the "canonical" 14" CRT image size (3.0x scaling factor), you will start seeing the "pixels".
+The beneficial blur of the CRT emulation will also be enlarged, resulting in a subjectively less sharp-looking image.
+You can offset this by using the "sharp" variants of the shaders; these will reduce the blurriness substantially, but at the expense of the beneficial smoothing effects---the pixels will start looking blockier.
+Moreover, the scanlines will be more apparent at higher scaling factors, too, especially with the NTSC shader.
+You might want to force the PAL shader even in NTSC games to mitigate this as that renders more "densely packed" scanlines.

 As you can see, deviating from the canonical 14" CRT image size is all about tradeoffs.
-Even on real CRT monitors, the experience is not the same on larger 17--21" displays.
+Even on real CRT monitors, the experience is not the same on larger 17" to 21" displays.
 You just need to pick what's more important to you: authenticity and image quality, or image size and getting rid of the "black borders".

-This is certainly a fascinating topic; you can read more about it [in my article](https://blog.johnnovak.net/2022/04/15/achieving-period-correct-graphics-in-personal-computer-emulators-part-1-the-amiga/) that describes the shader setup in detail.
+This is certainly a fascinating topic; you can read more about it [in my article](https://blog.johnnovak.net/2022/04/15/achieving-period-correct-graphics-in-personal-computer-emulators-part-1-the-amiga/) that describes the CRT emulation setup of RML Amiga in detail.